dojot/docs/source/faq/faq.rst

   - **Retrieving historical data**: you might want to periodically read all historical data related to a device.
 This can be done by using the *history* API
   - **Retrieving real time data**: you might want to read device-related real time data.
-    This can be done by using *kafka WS*, a *websocket* based implementation.
+    This can be done by using *Kafka WS*, a *websocket* based implementation.
-    To better understand how to use *kafka WS* check :ref:`Kafka-WS Internal`.
+    To better understand how to use *Kafka WS* check :ref:`Kafka-WS Internal`.
   - **Using flowbroker to pre-process data**: for more flexible ways of data manipulation, you can use flows.
     They can process/transform data so they can be properly sent to your application via HTTP request, or stored